It’s time to embrace the cold weather and all the fun you can have in it.

 The festival will take place at Warren City Square across from City Hall, located just north of 12 Mile Road and east of Van Dyke Avenue.
-People of all ages are invited to enjoy a wide range of free, winter fun activities including putt-putt golfing through ice sculptures, an ice skating show, a petting zoo, ice skating ($3 skate rental) and more.
+People of all ages are invited to enjoy a wide range of free, winter fun activities including ice skating ($3/skate rental), a petting zoo, putt-putt golfing through the ice sculptures, music and more.

-For boys and girls who aren’t completely steady on the ice quite yet, helpers will be on hand to offer some informal, basic skating instruction, Bowman says.
+For boys and girls who aren’t completely steady on the ice quite yet, a free learn to skate clinic will be offered to lend them a hand.

-Visitors can also watch ice sculpting in action – sponsored by local businesses – and enjoy live music during the event.
+Visitors can also watch ice sculpting in action, all sponsored by local businesses.
 If you need to warm up for a bit, just head to the building near the ice skating rink.

 Concessions, including hot chocolate and treats, will be available for sale.